What is this toolkit?

-This resource is for Colorado medical practices interested in improving the oral health of patients by integrating a dental hygienist into a medical care team to offer up to the full scope of dental hygiene services.
+This resource is for medical practices interested in improving patient oral health by integrating a dental hygienist into a medical care team to offer up to the full scope of dental hygiene services.
 The content is specific to Colorado, particularly for topics such as billing, contracting, rules and regulations, and scope of dental hygiene practice.
-Many parts of this toolkit are applicable across state lines.
-However, if you do not practice in Colorado, you will need to research topics specific to your state.
+Many parts of this toolkit are applicable across state lines, but users need to research topics specific to your state.

-This is a “how-to” guide based on the experiences of Wave I of the Colorado Medical-Dental Integration (CO MDI) Project.
-CO MDI Wave I medical practices integrated hygienists into a variety of practice settings across Colorado.
-Practices included:
+This is a “how-to” guide based on the experiences of the Colorado Medical-Dental Integration (CO MDI) Project.
+For more than five years, medical practices have integrated hygienists into a variety of practice settings across Colorado including:

 - federally qualified health centers (FQHCs),